dnazirso/ply/README.md

 Ply is a Go module made to easily create and **compose** your HTML page by just writing HTML.

-# :warning: WORK IN PROGRESS

-So don't get your expectations to high !

 ## Install

 ```bash